History of School Days (video game) in Timeline

 July 3, 2014: Island Days Release

-On July 3, 2014, Island Days, a spin-off developed by Klon for the Nintendo 3DS, was released in Japan.
+On July 3, 2014, Island Days, a spin-off developed for the Nintendo 3DS by Klon, was released in Japan.
 The game focuses on Makoto and the girls becoming trapped on a remote island and includes tower defense elements.

-On June 12, 2015, the Chinese Ministry of Culture banned School Days along with 38 other anime and manga titles in China.
+On June 12, 2015, the Chinese Ministry of Culture banned School Days, listing it among 38 anime and manga titles prohibited in China.

-On May 31, 2025, 0verflow announced that School Days Remaster is in development.
+On May 31, 2025, 0verflow announced School Days Remaster is in development to commemorate the original game's 20th anniversary.